 Compared to a human, an adult shoebill is slightly shorter than an adult human of average height.

 The shoebill has a very wide wingspan that can reach 2.4 metres (8 feet).
-This is wide than some of the tallest athletes in the world - like Shaq.
+This is wider than some of the tallest athletes in the world - like Shaq.

-5. Where Can I See Shoebill Storks In The Wild?
+5. Where To See Shoebill In The Wild

 Shoebill storks are most numerous in South Sudan's Sudd, as well as wetlands in Uganda, western Tanzania and Zambia.